anywhichway/benchtest/README.md

 	<li>`sensisitivity` - The value of the percentage difference (expressed as a float, i.e. .01 = 1%) between individual cycle tests at which point the test loop should exit.</li>
 	<li>`log` - The format in which to output results to the `logStream`.
 Valid values are `md` for Markdown and `json`.</li>
 	<li>`logStream` - The stream to which results should be sent.
 The stream must support the method `log`, e.g. `console.log(...)`, `logstream.log(...)`.</li>
 	<li>`all` - Whether or not to benchtest all unit tests.
-When all is false, only tests with names ending in `#` will be performance tested.</li>
+When `all` is false, only tests with names ending in `#` will be performance tested.</li>
 	<li>`only` - Tells Mocha to skip all tests except those marked for benchmarking.
 Supercedes `all`. </li>
 	<li>`off` - Setting to `true` will turn off benchtesting.
 </ul>

-`benchtest.run(options={})` - Used for Node.
-The options are the same as for the browser (see above), except `only` is not supported.
-See the use of `beforeEach` in the Node usage section in place of `only`.
-Returns `undefined`.
+`Suite benchtest.report(suite)` - Writes the performance report for the `suite` to the log specified in the `benchtest` options using the format also specified in the options.
+If `suite` is not a `Suite`, uses its own tracking mechanism to get it (Mocha has no API to provide it).

-`Test benchtest.test(unitTest)` - Used to add the `unitTest` to those to be benchmarked after Mocha has run all tests, automatically excludes failed tests.
-Returns the `unitTest`.
+`Test async benchtest.test(unitTest)` - Runs performance assessment on `unitTest`, automatically excludes failed tests.
+If `unitTest` is not a `Test`, gets the `cuurentTest` from Mocha, if any.
+Returns the test.

 `boolean benchtest.testable(unitTest)` - Checks for `#` as last character in test name.

 # Internals

-`Benchtest` runs each test `minCycles` to `maxCycles` and exits its test loop when the difference between two imemdiatly adjacent test durations is less than or equal `sensitivity`.
+Before running each test with regular expectations, `benchtest` runs each test `minCycles` to `maxCycles` and exits its test loop when the variance percentage is than or equal `sensitivity`.
 The average execution time is then computed from the time at the very start of a test loop up to the point it exits divided by the number of cycles actually run.
-This avoid situations where a single function call may always or almost always take less than a millisecond.
-It also incorporates the fact that garbage collection in JavaScript is unmanaged and your functions may be subject to it at some point.
+This avoids situations where a single function call may always or almost always take less than a millisecond.
+It also addresses the fact that garbage collection in JavaScript is unmanaged and your functions may be subject to it at some point.
+If more than 80% of test calls in a benchtest cycle take less that 1ms, then the speed will be reported as `Infinity` because garbage collection will most likely overshadow any micro-optimizations.

 If `global.gc` is defined as a result of starting Chrome or Node.js with `--expose-gc` flag, it will be called betwen each test-lopp to minimize garbage collection impact on actual tests.